 Bankruptcy is a painful learning experience that reminds us that we messed up with the way we managed debts.
 But, just like everyone else who stumbled, it is a reminder that we should get back on our feet, shrug off the momentary embarrassment and move forward to a better financial future.
+Fortunately for you, there are measure which can help in repairing your credit after bankruptcy.

 Does bankruptcy ruin my credit score?

-Yes and No. There are two sides of the equation: bankruptcy can ruin your credit because it appears on your credit report for many years.
+There are two sides of the equation: bankruptcy can ruin your credit because it appears on your credit report for many years.
 The negative entry warns potential lenders of how you failed to pay debts on time, and that you did not have enough financial resources to cover payments.
 But, there are also times when filing for bankruptcy is the right choice since it eliminates the debt you owe.

 Get a copy of your credit report